-This Murder Reduction Strategy (MRS) is based on the findings of this study and related research in other jurisdictions.
-Recommendations offered in the Murder Reduction

-Strategy are based exclusively on the findings of this study and associated research and may not necessarily reflect the views, opinions or positions of the Ministry of National Security, the Royal Bahamas Police Force or the College of The Bahamas.
+This Murder Reduction Strategy (MRS) is comprised of 7 key action points and is based on the findings of this study and related research in other jurisdictions.
+Recommendations offered in the MRS are based on the findings of this study and associated research and may not necessarily reflect the views, opinions or positions of the Ministry of National Security or the Royal Bahamas Police Force.
 As noted earlier in the study, challenges to local murder prevention include the illicit gun trade and the back-log of murder cases.
 These and other issues are addressed in this MRS.

 Since murder is a crime that is impacted by characteristics which vary geographically, universal approaches to its reduction may be less successful than programs specifically developed with knowledge of the geographic and cultural factors associated with violent behavior.
 Efforts and policies geared at successfully reducing its occurrence, therefore, require careful tailoring to the idiosyncratic nature of each agency's culture and governmental policies.
 In order to gain a full appreciation for the suggestions of this MRS one should first read the previous chapters and consider their descriptive findings.
-While other types and forms of murder may be prevented, this strategy only explores several of them.
+While other types and forms of murder may be prevented, this strategy explores murder reduction at the strategic level.
 Other aspects of the strategy are sensitive and will require direct communication with the relevant authorities and agencies.